 Sure, I’ll be digging into chili and some Philly themed cheesesteak bites this weekend, but I’ll also be making some tasty vegetable dishes.
 I just can’t help it!

 This Roasted Turnip Hummus is a great way to incorporate veggies into your spread AND finally try out turnips.
+(If you’re looking for other turnip recipes, don’t forget to check out the Turnip and Beet Gratin with Gruyere, Roasted Turnips and Pears, and Turnip Noodles with Eggs and Chives).

 I admit I’m really not a turnip fan, but I realized I needed to give them a second chance.
 Any vegetable can taste good if you experiment enough.